 How much does an electric car cost to run?

-Talk to any electric car owner and one of the first things they'll tell you is the money they’ve been able to save since switching to electric.
+Speak to any electric car owner and one of the first things they'll tell you is how much money they’ve been able to save since switching to electric.

-Low running costs are a huge selling point for electric cars, and the reason why many make the switch.
-Although they tend to be slightly costlier to purchase than their conventional counterparts, electric vehicles come with many benefits that help owners save money in the long run.
+Low running costs are a huge selling point for electric cars, and they're the reason main reason so many make people convert from internal-combustion-engined vehicles.
+Although electric cars tend to be more expensive to buy than their conventional counterparts, in many cases the total cost of ownership is actually much lower.

 Fuel costs and electric cars

-According to Government estimates, 90% of all charging takes place at home, with many homeowners investing in a dedicated charging unit to make the process safer and faster.
+According to Government estimates, 90% of all charging takes place at home, with many homeowners investing in a dedicated charging unit to make the process safer, faster and therefore more convenient.

-Home-charging stations cost from £249 for a 3kWh system, rising to over £1,000 for more powerful units.
-However, this is a one-off cost and quickly pays for itself.
+Home-charging stations – often called wallboxes – cost from less than £300 for a 3kW system, rising to over £1,000 for the fastest, most powerful units.
+However, this is a one-off cost that quickly pays for itself.

 Electric cars and vehicle tax